zihaowang9725/Freddie-Mac-Projects/README.md

 ## 2.3 Modeling Method Choose

-Goal: Classify a new observation into one of the classes based on predictor values, which focus on binary classification, i.e. Y=0 or Y=1
+- Goal: Classify a new observation into one of the classes based on predictor values, which focus on binary classification, i.e. Y=0 or Y=1
-Methods Chosen: Logistics Regression and Decision Tree
+- Methods Chosen: Logistics Regression and Decision Tree ("white-box methods")
+- Reasons for white-box method:
+   1. This model should be used to approve or decline a loan application.
+As underwriting is subject to regulation from the government, behaviors of all variables should be explainable to meet the requirement for compliance.
+Also, if a loan application is declined, we need to tell the consumer the reasons for decline, e.g., his/her FICO score is too low and his/her DTI is too high.